 Notes: This program is designed for students planning to continue their education at a four-year college or university.
-See the front general section for information and requirements about University Parallel/Transfer Programs.
-See the front general section for information and requirements about General Education Requirements.

-^{} Any course listed in the General Education Requirements under Humanities in the front general informtion section of the catalog may be used.
+See University Parallel/Transfer Programs in the general information section of the catalog.
+See the General Education Requirement in the front section of the catalog.